giuliapietrangeli/Semantic-Surgery-Transplant/implementation_comparison/COMPARISON.md

 # Architecture Comparison: Semantic Surgery vs. Original Implementation

-This directory provides a direct code-level comparison between the original method (based on Concept Erasure) and our proposed **Semantic Surgery** framework.
+This directory provides a direct code-level comparison between the original method (based on Concept Erasure) and our proposed **Semantic Transplant** framework.

 ## Files